-From Part 1, we setup our flower shop with Elementor Pro and Starter templates plugins.
+From Part 1, we set up our flower shop with Elementor Pro and Starter templates plugins.
 Here is the final result from Part 1.

 Disable Default Colors and Fonts from the theme